verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 Developing and deploying an application to Verrazzano consists of a few steps.
 1. Package the application as a Docker image.
-2. Publish the application to a container registry.
+1. Publish the application's Docker image to a container registry.
-3. Apply the application's Verrazzano Application Model to the Verrazzano Management Cluster.
+1. Apply the application's Verrazzano Application Model to the cluster.
-4. Apply the application's Verrazzano Binding Model to the Verrazzano Management Cluster.
+1. Apply the application's Verrazzano Binding Model to the cluster.

 This guide does not provide full details for the first two steps.
 An existing example application Docker image has been packaged and published for use.